Blazing the Way: Trail Markings a Thru-Hiker Should Know

 What is Blue Blazing?

-On the Appalachian Trail, there are side blazes marked in blue which are alt routes or side trails to unique views or other points of interest.
-Many may take these to go check out a view then head back to the main trail to continue on the original trail.
+On the Appalachian Trail, side blazes are marked in blue, which are alt routes or side trails to unique views or other points of interest.
+Many may take these to check out a view and then head back to the main trail to continue on the original trail.

 Blue blazes though can be used as a form of “cheating” on the AT where the hikers follow the side trails as shortcuts to cut miles off the main trail and get to places sooner than they normally would.